hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 The page describes the available actions that can be used in `teamsapp.yml` and `teamsapp.local.yml` in Teams Toolkit.

 # aadApp/create
-This action will create a new AAD app for you if AAD_APP_CLIENT_ID environment variable is empty.
+This action will create a new Azure Active Directory (AAD) app to authenticate users if the environment variable that stores clientId is empty.

 ## Syntax:
 ```